dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1801.md

 If you have a macro that takes a long time to run, you might want to display a

-progress meter so people won’t think Excel has crashed.
+progress meter so people won't think Excel has crashed.
 You can use a UserForm

 to create an attractive progress indicator, as shown in Figure 18-9.
 Such a use of